 3. Sceptre E255B-1658A 24.5-inch Gaming LED Monitor

 With a rating of 4.1 out of 5 on Amazon, the Sceptre E255B-1658A bears the tag of Amazon’s Choice.
 And for its price, this 24.5-inch monitor is a sure-shot looker, all thanks to its edge-less design and neat stand.
-The combination of a 144Hz refresh rate and a faster TN panel with 1080p resolution will give you smoother, faster, and better gaming experience.
+The combination of a 144Hz refresh rate and a faster TN panel with 1080p resolution will give you a smoother, faster, and better gaming experience.
 And the 1ms response is the cherry on top.

-Aside from the above, the Sceptre E255B-1658A comes with advanced HDMI 2.0 connectors.
+Aside from the above, the Sceptre E255B-1658A has advanced HDMI 2.0 connectors.
 So, you can run two Full HD shows simultaneously on the same screen.

-The Sceptre E255B-1658A has received a good amount of reviews over the years thanks to its bang for the buck features.
+The Sceptre E255B-1658A has received many reviews over the years thanks to its bang-for-the-buck features.

 Dual HDMI ports on computers are most common in gaming monitors, and the next item on our list is no different.
-Although it’s been a couple of years since its launch, the ASUS VG275Q makes for a good buy, primarily because of its fast response time of 1ms, 144Hz refresh rate, and a responsive TN panel.
+Although it’s been a couple of years since its launch, the ASUS VG275Q makes for a good buy, primarily because of its fast response time of 1ms, 144Hz refresh rate, and responsive TN panel.
 The gamer in you might be delighted to know this Full HD (1080p) monitor comes with ASUS GameFast Input Technology for an enhanced and smooth gaming experience.

-Compared to most of the monitors on this list, this one has quite a sturdy stand.
-Plus, you can easily slide up and down to find the right height.
+Compared to most monitors on this list, this one has quite a sturdy stand.
+You can easily slide up and down to find the right height.
 And that’s not all.
-A clip behind stand holds your HDMI cables to give you a clutter-free setup.
+A clip behind the stand holds your HDMI cables giving you a clutter-free setup.

 Speaking of HDMI, this one comes with two HDMI 1.4 ports, using which you can switch between your console and your PC without any hassle.